SubnauticaModding/QModManager/README.md

 `AssemblyName` must be the case sensitive name of the dll file containing your patching method

-`EntryMethod` is the entry method for your patch.
-QMods supports a default of `YOURNAMESPACE.QPatch.Patch` but any correctly targeted method should work
+`EntryMethod` is the entry method for your patch

 ```cs
 using Harmony;